 As a political demographer, I am interested in understanding the impact of societal-level population changes on international and domestic politics, economics, and social relations.
 I teach a variety of courses at Rhodes, including Population & National Security and The Politics of Migration, and especially enjoy helping students become better speakers and writers.
 I want students to understand how what we’re learning plays out in the real world, which they practice through exercises like policy memos.

 My first book was The Future Faces of War: Population and National Security (Praeger/ABC-CLIO 2011) and I have published chapters on political demography in Ageing Populations in Post-Industrial Democracies (ed.
 Vanhuysse and Goerres, Routledge, 2012) and Political Demography (ed.
 Goldstone, Kaufmann, and Toft, Paradigm Publishers, 2012).
 My research has appeared in International Interactions, International Area Studies Review, the Journal of Human Rights, and Orbis: A Journal of World Affairs, among others.
-I also enjoy writing opinion pieces, some of which have appeared in the LA Times, The Washington Post, The Huffington Post, and The New Security Beat blog produced by the Environmental Change and Security Program at the Wilson Center.
+Some of my opinion pieces have appeared in the LA Times, The Washington Post, The Huffington Post, and The New Security Beat blog produced by the Environmental Change and Security Program at the Wilson Center.

 I received my Ph.D. and M.A. from the University of Maryland, where I was awarded a graduate fellowship with the Harrison Program on the Future Global Agenda.
-I am President of the Phi Beta Kappa Gamma Chapter of Tennessee, President of the Political Demography and Geography section of the International Studies Association, and am active with the Women’s Foundation for a Greater Memphis.
+I am President of the Phi Beta Kappa Gamma Chapter of Tennessee, Chair of the Political Demography and Geography section of the International Studies Association, and a volunteer English teacher with the Refugee Empowerment Program in Memphis.
 I received my B.A. from Agnes Scott College in Atlanta, GA.

 Global Ecopolitics (syllabus)